 Despite years of searching, I’ve only found one sound film where we get to see Ray Bourbon performing.
-In his silent films and in Gold Diggers of 1937, we only see Ray in a small, non-speaking bit role.
+In his silent films and in Gold Diggers of 1937, we only see Ray in a small, non-speaking bit roles.

-Several years ago, someone saw my website about Ray and, seeing I was looking for films where Ray appeared, sent me a dvd copy of “Hip Zip Hooray“, an RKO comedy short where Ray had a featured role.
+Several years ago, someone saw my website about Ray and, seeing I was looking for films where Ray appeared, sent me a custom dvd dub of “Hip Zip Hooray“, an RKO comedy short where Ray had a featured role.
 The film wasn’t listed on the Internet Movie Database and I had never run into references to it elsewhere connected with Ray’s name.

 Shorts from the studios aren’t very well documented, except for some more well-known series with fan followings, such as the Hal Roach Laurel and Hardy pictures or the “Our Gang” series.
 Only a few reference works have come out in recent years documenting other types of shorts released by the studios.

 “Hip Zip Hooray” was part of RKO’s “Headliners” series and was released March 31, 1933.
 I got the release date, oddly enough from records that were part of a 1936 Congressional hearing – the hearings got the studios to submit the royalties they paid for use of sound systems over the past few years and “Hip Zip Hooray” shows up listed among the hundreds of films released by the studios during that period.
 (United States.
 Congress.
 House.
 Committee on Patents, Appendixes to Hearings Before the Committee on Patents, House of Representatives, Seventy-Fourth Congress on H.R.
 4523, A Bill Providing for the Recording of Patent Pooling Agreements and Contracts with the Commissioner of Patents, Part 2, page 2311.)